apache/activemq-artemis/docs/user-manual/en/project-info.md

 -   Follow us on [twitter](https://twitter.com/activemq)

--   ActiveMQ Git repository is <https://github.com/apache/activemq-6>
+-   Apache ActiveMQ Git repository is <https://github.com/apache/activemq-6>

 -   All release tags are available from
     <https://github.com/apache/activemq-6/releases>

-And many thanks to all our contributors, both old and new who helped create ActiveMQ.
+And many thanks to all our contributors, both old and new who helped create Apache ActiveMQ.